JohnSnowLabs/langtest/docs/pages/task/question-answering/default-question-answering.md

 **How it works:**

 - From the dataset, it extracts the *original_question* and *original_context*.
-- Subsequently, it employs a classifier or dictionary to calculate representation_proportion and representation_count based on the applied test.
+- Subsequently, it employs a classifier or dictionary is used to determine representation proportion and representation count based on the applied test.
+This includes calculating gender names, ethnicity names, religion names, or country names according to the applied test criteria.
+Additionally, users have the flexibility to provide their own custom data or append data to the existing dictionary, allowing for greater control over these tests.

 </div>